taupirho/do-you-speak-vi/README.md

 simply a way of marking different records in vi so that you can refer to them in subsequent commands.
 Usually these commands will involve cutting and pasting.
-To mark a line of text use the **m** command followed by a letter in the range **a** to **z** ​, for example  **ma** will mark the current line with the letter a.
-Note that you don't see an 'a' when you type this command, it’s just an internal label maintained by vi.
-In the following examples expressions in brackets may be typed instead of the corresponding expression before the brackets.
+To mark a line of text use the **m** command followed by a letter in the range **a** to **z** , for example  **ma** will mark the current line with the letter a.
+Note that you don't see an 'ma' when you type this command, it’s just an internal label maintained by vi. **NB In the following examples, expressions in brackets may be typed instead of the corresponding expression before the brackets.
 For example d(y)'a means you can type d'a or y'a.

 **Cut and Paste between a marked line and the current line.**

-​Goto the line you want to start cutting from.
+Goto the line you want to start cutting from.
 Type **ma** then put the curosr at the line you want the cut to end at.
 Then for example:-

 **'a** - goto the line marked with a